Nitrogen input in the forest

 In an international comparison, Switzerland performs poorly, with only the Netherlands and Belgium having higher nitrogen inputs.
 This is primarily due to the high number of cows.
 Climate change with hot, dry summers further strengthens the connection between cow husbandry and nitrogen inputs.

-Swiss-wide calculation by Meteotest, method described in: Rihm, B. and B. Achermann, 2016.
+The swiss-wide calculation is carried out by Meteotest.The method is described in: Rihm, B. and B. Achermann, 2016.
 Critical Loads of Nitrogen and their Exceedances.
 Swiss contribution to the effects-oriented work under the Convention on Long-Range Transboundary Air Pollution (UNECE).
 Federal Office for the Environment, Bern.
 Environmental studies no. 1642: 78 p.

 https://www.bafu.admin.ch/bafu/en/home/topics/air/publications-studies/publications/Critical-Loads-of-Nitrogen-and-their-Exceedances.html